-- 4.1 BEAM SPECIAL REQUIREMENTS (.20 each taken off of the Start Value). - a.
-Acro series: - Minimum of two (2) flight elements, one (1) element must be a minimum of C with/without hand support (this may include mount) - OR an "A" non-flight element from Group 7 walkovers and cartwheels connected to an E acro skill (example: back walkover + back tucked full twisting salto). - The acro series requirement may not be connected to the dismount and must stop on the beam. - b.
-Dance OR Dance/Acro series with a minimum of two (2) elements.
-The dance element must be valued a C or higher and the SERIES must stop on the beam. - c.
+4.1 BEAM SPECIAL REQUIREMENTS (.20 each taken off the Start Value).

+- a.
+Acro series: - Minimum of two (2) flight elements, one (1) element must be a minimum of C with/without hand support (this may include mount) - OR an "A" non-flight element from Group 7 walkovers and cartwheels connected to an E acro element (example: back walkover + back tucked full twisting salto). - The acro series requirement may not be connected to the dismount and must stop on the beam. - b.
+Dance/Dance OR Dance/Acro series with a minimum of two (2) elements.
+The dance element must be valued a C or higher and the SERIES may not be connected to the dismount. - c.
 A leap or jump requiring 180° split (this may be part of the dance series or acro/dance series). - d.
-Minimum of 360° turn from Group 3 (no hand support permitted). - e.
-Minimum of C dismount or B dismount preceded by and directly connected to any D acro element.
+Minimum of 360° turn from Group 3 (no hand support permitted).

+e.
+Minimum of C dismount.